F-4 pilot, MiG-21 Destroyer visits Holloman, tells story

+This year’s tour, consisted of 160 aircraft enthusiasts including veterans and non-veterans with aviation backgrounds.

+“I’ve been here for three of these tours at Holloman and talking with Latham is electrifying,” said Alan Clish, an F-4 Phantom enthusiast.
+“These stories are our history, and it’s important to know; they fought for us, and I owe everyone in uniform a debt of gratitude.”

-Col. (Ret.)
-Joe Latham, previously an F-4 Phantom pilot from Holloman Air Force Base, N.M., stops Sept.
-13, 2016, to reminisce next to the F-4 adorned with his name Sept.
-13, 2016, at Holloman AFB’s Heritage Park.
-Latham’s visit was part of Holloman’s annual Phantom Society Tour where 160 aircraft enthusiasts, including veterans and non-veterans with aviation backgrounds, visit various base locations.
-The tour included an F-16 Fighting Falcon briefing and static display, travel to Holloman’s High Speed Test Track, the opportunity to view QF-4s and F-16s in flight, and a visit to Heritage Park to view displays of various aircraft historically stationed at Holloman AFB.
-(U.S. Air Force photo by Master Sgt.
-Matthew McGovern)
+The tour also included an F-16 Fighting Falcon static display and briefing, travel to Holloman’s High Speed Test Track, the opportunity to view QF-4 Phantom IIs and F-16s in flight, and a visit to the base’s heritage park to view static displays of various aircraft historically stationed at Holloman AFB.

+One aircraft, specifically, means a lot to Latham - the F-4 with white letters that spell out 1st Lt.
+Joe Latham under the canopy.
+Latham stopped to reminisce next this aircraft, parked in his honor and adorned with his name.
+As he shared his story with his fellow veterans, the skies were clear with a few scattered clouds -- like the day over Hanoi a half-century ago -- Latham will never forget the proud service of the F-4 Phantom and the Airmen he served with.

 |Date Taken: